- Do you ever wonder about how you can make something better?

 You must fill out their form online.

 Source* - is the infringing website's IP address - this is a number that corresponds to the web address.
 Use http://whatismyipaddress.com/hostname-ip to find the IP address.
-Just copy and paste the web URL into the book and click on "Look up the IP address, a long number will appear.
+Just copy and paste the web URL into the book and click on "Look up the IP address, A long number will appear.
 Copy and paste that number as the source.

 Google Blogger blogspot.com